 I used Whisk to generate static “Style Frames.”
 This bypassed the AI’s tendency to hallucinate realistic faces when a painterly, “animated” aesthetic was required for the story.

-Strategic Tool-Chaining: Whisk for Style Refinement
+Strategic Tool-Chaining: Whisk for Characters and Style Refinement

 Visual Prototyping